 To the extent possible, the City will attempt to match its investments with anticipated cash flow requirements.
-Unless matched to a specific cash flow, investment maturities beyond two (2) years from the date of purchase are limited to those with call options.
+Unless matched to a specific cash flow, the City will not invest in securities maturing more than two (2) years from the date of purchase.